(A) Purpose

 (iii)

-lift specifically designed for wheelchairs; and
+a hydraulic lift specifically designed for wheelchairs; and

-Is inspected, on
+(iv) Is inspected, on each day the vehicle is

-each day the vehicle is used to provide transportation, by the first driver of
+used to provide transportation, by the first driver of the vehicle and prior to

-the vehicle and prior to transporting an individual in a wheelchair, to ensure
+transporting an individual in a wheelchair, to ensure the permanent fasteners,

-the permanent fasteners, safety harnesses or belts, and access ramp or
+safety harnesses or belts, and access ramp or hydraulic lift are working.
+The

-maintained contemporaneously with the delivery of services, and kept in a
+programs, created and maintained contemporaneously with the delivery of

-manner as to fully disclose the nature and extent of services delivered that
+services, and kept in a manner as to fully disclose the nature and extent of

-includes the items delineated in paragraph (E) of this
+services delivered that includes the items delineated in paragraph (E) of this

 rule to validate payment for medicaid services.

-enables individuals enrolled in individual options, level one, and
+means a service that enables individuals enrolled in individual options, level

-will not replace, medical transportation required
+addition to, and will not replace, medical transportation required under

 431.53 as in effect on the effective date of

-this rule, transportation services under the medicaid state plan as defined in
+transportation services under the medicaid state plan as defined in

 42 C.F.R.